-Several companies offer extra car insurance discounts that you can use to save money.
-Fortunately for Connecticut drivers, many discounts are stackable and can be applied to your policy to bring down costs.
+Most companies offer car insurance discounts that you can use to save money on your premium.
+Fortunately for Connecticut drivers, many discounts are stackable and can be applied to your policy to reduce your costs.
 Some of the most common options are:

-Discounts offered will vary among providers and can usually be found on a provider’s website.
-However, actual savings may have to be discussed with a local agent.
+Discounts will vary among providers and can usually be found on a provider’s website.
+However, actual savings may have to be discussed with an agent.
 Generally, bundling your home and auto will save you a considerable amount of money on your premium and is usually an excellent place to start when seeking savings opportunities.

 Frequently asked questions